biocore/songbird/README.md

 ## 4.3 Explaining Q2

-The Q2 score that is shown in the `qiime songbird summary-paired` command is adapted from the Partial least squares literature.
+The Q2 score that is shown in the `qiime songbird summarize-paired` command is adapted from the Partial least squares literature.
 Here it is given by `Q2=1 - model/baseline` where `model=average absolute model error` and `baseline=average absolute baseline error`.
 If Q2 is close to 1, that indicates a high predictive accuracy on the cross validations amples.
 If Q2 is low or below zero, that indicates poor predictive accuracy, suggesting possible overfitting.

 # 5. Adjusting parameters to get reasonable fitting <span id="adjusting-parameters"></span>